 The Mayor is required by Town Charter to submit a budget annually to the Town Council for the next fiscal year.
 The Council must adopt the budget as an ordinance.
 The adopted budget authorizes the Mayor to spend Town funds up to established amounts in the various accounts described below.
 This procedure is called appropriation.
 The Mayor may not authorize expenditures that exceed appropriated amounts in any account nor spend funds for any purpose lacking an appropriation.
-Current and past budgets are on the Town website.
+Current and past budgets are here.

 There are two parts of the Town’s annual Budget: